 Even with the proper education and training, being able to validate and prove one’s credentials is still a challenge, and most verification processes are done manually by calling around to the various actors.

 The Diwala platform aims to contribute data verification and data protection to an ecosystem involving several organisations within the education and employment sector.
-By leveraging Uport, a self-sovereign identity solution that allows end users to control their digital identity and own their personal data, we have been able to create a platform that;

 Through months of research, we have validated the assumption that certificate fraud is a major issue for Uganda’s education sector.
 We have also become aware of the lack of official statistical data on certificate fraud in general.